Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 author_profile: true
 ---

-I study how political communication, elite strategy, and psychology shape (1) the dynamics of conflict escalation and (2) public opinion on international cooperation and democracy.
-In one research agenda, I unpack how authoritarian actors use **propaganda** to distort public opinion and manipulate mass beliefs, with implications for political violence and authoritarian resilience.
-In another agenda, I examine how **great power competition** between China and the United States constrains public support for international cooperation and under what conditions such constraints can be tamped down, shedding light on the interplay between domestic politics and international relations through the lens of political psychology.
-Because measuring public opinion is crucial to my research, I have a complementary agenda that seeks to improve the **measurement** of policy preferences, political ideology, and mass understandings of contested concepts (e.g., democracy, patriotism) through theoretically grounded survey instruments.
+I study how political communication, elite strategy, and psychology shape (1) the dynamics of conflict escalation and (2) public opinion on international cooperation and democracy, with a focus on East Asia, the United States, and their interactions.

+Situated in the global context of rising misinformation on social media, my research unpacks how authoritarian actors use political rhetoric and media control to distort public opinion and manipulate mass beliefs, with implications for **political violence** and **authoritarian resilience**.
+I also examine how great power competition between China and the United States constrains public support for **international cooperation** and under what conditions such constraints can be tamped down, shedding light on the interplay between domestic politics and international relations through the lens of **political psychology**.
+Concerned about the Taiwan Strait crisis and its implications for regional and international security, my ongoing projects combine behavioral frameworks with modern social science techniques to study **deterrence**.

+My policy-relevant research has been generously funded by the [American Political Science Association](https://apsanet.org), the [Harry Frank Guggenheim Foundation](https://www.hfg.org), the [Institute for Humane Studies](https://www.theihs.org), the [Mamdouha S. Bobst Center for Peace and Justice](https://bobst.princeton.edu), [Stand Together Trust](https://standtogethertrust.org/about-us), and the [U.S. Department of Defense](https://www.defense.gov).

 ## Publications